microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 + Access to a text editor (e.g., [VS Code](https://code.visualstudio.com/))

 ## Getting Started
-For this challenge, you will upload bulk FHIR data for import into Azure API for FHIR.
+For this challenge, you will upload bulk FHIR data for import into FHIR service.
 You will need to examine error logs and determine what is preventing the data in one of the bundles from being ingested.

 ## Step 1 - Download Sample Data